Annisquam Harbor Lighthouse

 There is a beach nearby the lighthouse that provides nice views of the lighthouse, especially in the off-season. |

 Heading out of Annisquam, taking Route 133 North onto Route 1A, is the little historic town of Ipswich.
 The Crane Estate on Castle Hill is one of the most famous seaside estates with the mansion steeped in Italian Renaissance, and hiking trails on the wildlife refuge.
-There you’ll find one of the cleanest beaches, Crane Beach.
+There you’ll find one of the cleanest white sand beaches, Crane Beach.
 It is on 1,234 acres of conservation land consisting of four miles of a long sandy beachfront, dunes, and a maritime pitch pine forest.

 Directions: